MyDeLife/TwOp/README.md

 <br>

 ## 4. Future Work
-**Social media platform expansion** - The app can be expanded to produce adequate results for other social media platforms like Instagram or Facebook.
-Hard coded references to "tweet" can be turned into variable user inputs using `objects`.
-One of the key differences between these platforms are the different character length limitations which can be mapped `values` inside the social media platform `object`.
+**Social media platform expansion** - The app can be upgraded to produce adequate results for other social media platforms.
+Hard coded references to "tweet" can be updated into variable user selection inputs (ie Twitter, Facebook, Instagram, etc) and the code then executes those inputs accordingly, where applicable.
+For example, one of the key differences between social media platforms are the different character length limitations which could be mapped `values` inside an `object` for social media platforms.

 **Direct insert** - The app could also be expanded by inserting the output directly into the corresponding social media platform fields similar to how Buildspace has demonstrated it for Calmly.